professeurburp/android-jetpack-deezer/README.md

 * Navigation to album details when an album is clicked/tapped in the album list.

 ### Planned
-* General refactoring to have more meaningful names and cleaner code wherever necessary.
+* Loading feedback to avoid blank screen on startup.
 * More intelligent data fetch from network.
-Currently, data is always fetched from local db no matter what.
+Currently, data is always fetched from local db then network no matter what.
-* Pretty user info display (add user info).
+* Network errors/issues management and retry.
-* Pretty album details display with CoordinatorLayout and nice navigation animations.
+* Pretty album details display with CoordinatorLayout.
+Currently album detailed info subset is retrieved, but only album name is displayed.
 * Better synchronization for user favorite albums, so that we can only load displayed data (infinite list loading)
-* Better network errors/issues management, and UI modifications accordingly.
 * Ability to change selected user, by searching users through the existing REST endpoint.
 * Make the UI more responsive based on device form factor.

 ### Challenges
 * Inifinite list loading and user albums synchronization.
-Not too challenging unless we want to add a sort order different from Open API default order (items are ordered by id asc by default in Deezer API).
+Not too challenging unless we want to add a sort order different from Open API default order (items are ordered by id asc by default in Deezer API and existing sort orders does not seem effective so far).
 * Entities rearchitecture will be necessary, as per Deezer Open API structure : all nested lists are encapsulated in a **_data_** or **_error_** object, meaning that a naive retrofit implementation as currently designed is not a very optimal (we're currently leaking _technical_ info in entities).

 ## Technical info and dependencies